openstack/heat/doc/source/supportstatus.rst

       resource-type-show and in documentation.
 See below more details about removing and deprecating process.
     - UNSUPPORTED.
 Resources with UNSUPPORTED status are not supported by Heat team, i.e. user can use it, but it may be broken.
-Not used at current time.

 *version*:
   Release name, since which current status is active.
-Parameter is optional, but should be defined or changes any time SupportStatus is specified or status changed.
+Parameter is optional, but should be defined or changed any time SupportStatus is specified or status changed.
 It used for better understanding from which release object in current status.
   .. note::